Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is schizoaffective disorder diagnosed?

-Your caregiver will perform a psychiatric assessment.
-He will ask if you have a history of psychological trauma, such as physical, sexual, or mental abuse.
-He will ask if you were given the care that you needed when you needed it.
-He will ask if you have a history of alcohol or drug abuse.
-Your caregiver will ask you if you want to hurt or kill yourself or others.
-He will also ask about your hobbies and goals, the people in your life who support you, and how you feel about treatment.
-The answers to these questions help caregivers plan your treatment.
+Your healthcare provider will perform a psychiatric assessment.
+He or she will ask if you have a history of psychological trauma, such as physical, sexual, or mental abuse.
+He or she will ask if you were given the care that you needed when you needed it.
+He or she will ask if you have a history of alcohol or drug abuse.
+Your healthcare provider will ask you if you want to hurt or kill yourself or others.
+He or she will also ask about your hobbies and goals, the people in your life who support you, and how you feel about treatment.
+The answers to these questions help healthcare providers plan your treatment.

 Which medicines are used to treat schizoaffective disorder?